projectapex/XML-Repo/README.md

 # Project Apex XML Repo

 This is a public repository for the creation and error checking of XML files.
-Feel free to contribute by either submitting a pull request, or requesting to become an official contributor on the [forum thread](https://oc.tc/forums/topics/51d9d48dba608720d8007c80).
+Feel free to contribute by submitting a pull request.

 ### Important: